FormantIO/toolkit/README.md

 6. Go the device page you want to see the custom view on
 7. Select the custom view from the views dropdown

+For more detailed instruction on custom views, see our [custom view readme](https://formant.readme.io/reference/creating-a-custom-view).

 ## What do you have for ThreeJS?

 ### three-formant-urdf